Sign In

 Haebom

-Toshiba, the world's third-largest hard disk manufacturer and Japan's 80th largest by market cap, has officially decided to delist.
-Toshiba's market cap is $14.34B, which is about 18-19 trillion won in Korean currency.
-In terms of domestic companies, it would be like LG Electronics delisting.
+Toshiba, the world’s third-largest hard disk manufacturer and Japan’s 80th largest company by market cap, has officially decided to delist.
+With a market cap of $14.34B—about 18 to 19 trillion won—this is on par with what it would mean if a company like LG Electronics delisted in Korea.

-Toshiba developed the world's first portable hard disk drive, notebook, etc., and was a company that had a strong presence in the HDD and early memory markets.
-I expect that this delisting will not be a deterioration in management, but rather a period of preparation for a new leap forward.
-Personally, I think it is a very healthy decision and it is impressive.
+Toshiba was the company that developed the world’s first portable hard disk and notebook computer and enjoyed a strong presence in the HDD and early memory markets.
+I hope this delisting won’t be a sign of business decline, but rather a period for regrouping and preparing for a new leap forward.
+Personally, I find this to be a remarkably sound decision—and quite impressive.

 Subscribe to 'haebom'